Repair Cafes – Maple Ridge

 Know someone who has repair skills?
 Ask them to fill in the online form to volunteer as a “Fixer” and become a Repair Café hero!

 Decluttering or downsizing?
 Donate your tools and materials to the Repair Café!

-The Repair Café Planning Team will also be working with Maple Ridge Artist-in-Residence Kat Wahamaa to create “TINKERbell Station” at the Café, an area designed to invite kids to get hands-on with tools, take things apart and explore how things work, and create upcycled art with the pieces.
+The Repair Café Planning Team is excited to be working with Maple Ridge Artist-in-Residence Kat Wahamaa to create “TINKERbell Station” at the Cafés, an area designed to invite kids to get hands-on with tools, take things apart and explore how things work, and create upcycled art with the pieces.
 These activities also aim to encourage kids (especially girls) toward STEAM (Science, Technology, Engineering, Art & Design, & Mathematics)-related interests and future careers.

 What is a Repair Cafe?

 “Repair Cafés are free meeting places and they’re all about repairing things (together).
 In the place where a Repair Café is located, you’ll find tools and materials to help you make any repairs you need.
 On clothes, furniture, electrical appliances, bicycles, crockery, appliances, toys, et cetera.
 You’ll also find expert volunteers, with repair skills in all kinds of fields.

 Visitors bring their broken items from home.
 Together with the specialists they start making their repairs in the Repair Café.
 It’s an ongoing learning process.
 If you have nothing to repair, you can enjoy a cup of tea or coffee.
 Or you can lend a hand with someone else’s repair job.
 You can also get inspired at the reading table – by leafing through books on repairs and DIY.” -from www.repaircafe.org